 - Social media channels they use

-If you are going to spend money on your next social media campaign, make sure you invest in understanding your target audience.
+If you are going to spend money on your next social media campaign, invest in understanding your target audience.
 Once you have a profile of your ideal customer or donor (buyer persona), planning your next social media campaign will be easier because you will know where to go and how to reach them.

 III.
-Create a posting schedule
+Posting schedule

-V. Track campaign performance
+V. Campaign performance

-Adjust your strategy on the fly using the analytics you review during your campaign.
+Adjust your strategy on the fly via the analytics you review during your campaign.
 If something garners a significant response from your followers, figure out why and try to replicate that post.
-If something falls flat, then make changes.
+If something falls flat, make changes.
 Finally, examine the campaign results to see if you achieved your goals and to get information that will help influence future social media campaigns.